ltpitt/python-jupyter-language-translation/README.md

 ## Build the Neural Network
-You'll build the components necessary to build a Sequence-to-Sequence model by implementing the following functions below:
+We'll build the components necessary to build a Sequence-to-Sequence model by implementing the following functions below:
 - `model_inputs`
 - `process_decoder_input`
 - `encoding_layer`